Skip to main content

 Osteoporosis is the clinical endpoint of a long-term imbalance in the hormonal regulation of bone remodeling.

-Osteoporosis, meaning “porous bone,” is a condition characterized by severe and structural deterioration of bone tissue.
+Osteoporosis, meaning “porous bone,” is a condition characterized by severe bone loss and structural deterioration of bone tissue.
 This fragility dramatically increases the risk of fractures, particularly in the hip, spine, and wrist.
 These fractures can lead to chronic pain, disability, and a significant loss of independence.
 Understanding the specific impact of different hormonal profiles is key to developing a targeted clinical strategy.

 Comparative Effects of Hormonal Imbalances on Skeletal Integrity